-Prerequisites: PSY 4210 Developmental Psychology and PSY 5200 Theories of Personality
+Prerequisites: PSY 4210 and PSY 5200

 Aims and Objectives:

 This course is designed to explore the concepts underlying Positive Psychology and provide an overview and understanding of the techniques and exercises associated with wellbeing.
 The format of the course will be didactic, experiential, and interactive.